Arons & Solomon Divorce Lawyers | April 18, 2018 | Articles

 However, the reform legislation does not apply retroactively to existing divorce settlements.
 It only applies to current divorce cases, and a few existing settlements that failed to address a relevant issue.

 Since the reforms are still relatively new, case law interpreting the legislation is still developing.
-The divorce experts at Arons & Solomon are following the case law closely and adjusting our legal approach to alimony and cohabitation cases as needed.
+The divorce experts at Arons & Solomon Divorce Lawyers are following the case law closely and adjusting our legal approach to alimony and cohabitation cases as needed.

 New Jersey Cohabitation Legal Battles Can Be Avoided